Want to learn more?Click below for CCP Frequently Asked Questions

 The staff at Edison State is available to assist high school guidance counselors and students with questions and concerns regarding Edison State CCP policies and procedures.
 Correspondence can be directed to the contacts listed below or my emailing CCP@edisonohio.edu.

 Edison State College Credit Plus procedures utilize documents and forms that are specific to CCP.
 Please use the links below to access important information and forms needed for CCP participation.
+Additional student forms and documents can be found on the

 Course registration occurs prior to fall, spring and summer semesters.
 A registration form must be completed and submitted for each semester of participation.
 It is the student's responsibility to meet with his/her guidance counselor, complete the registration form and submit the form to Edison State for each participating semester.
 Registration forms may be submitted to the high school guidance counselor, to the Student Affairs office at the Piqua or Darke County campus or by emailing to CCP@edisonohio.edu.